nwj/nwj.sh/content/about.md

 In keeping with those principles, the site is static HTML and CSS.
 It loads no Javascript at all.
 All content is written in [CommonMark Markdown](https://commonmark.org/) and compiled to HTML using [Hugo](https://gohugo.io/).
 Pages are styled via the excellent [TailwindCSS](https://tailwindcss.com/) framework.
 [Hugo Pipes](https://gohugo.io/hugo-pipes/) and [PostCSS](https://postcss.org/) handle all other asset compilation, such as CSS minification.
 A full revision history is in git (see [this Github repo](https://github.com/nwj/nwj.cc)).

 The site is hosted on the smallest, cheapest [Digital Ocean](https://m.do.co/c/0d70b95f8087) droplet available (currently 1 GB RAM + 1 CPU) and served with [Nginx](https://en.wikipedia.org/wiki/Nginx).
-It is deployed via [Ansible](https://github.com/nwj/ansible/blob/master/playbooks/blog.yml).
-The site employs no user tracking code, though I monitor basic traffic using server logs and [GoAccess](https://goaccess.io/).
+It is deployed using [Ansible](https://github.com/nwj/ansible/blob/master/playbooks/blog.yml).
+There is no user tracking code, though I monitor basic traffic via server logs and [GoAccess](https://goaccess.io/).

 ## Me